 What is Search and Rescue Transponder (SART)?

-The bright colour of SARTs enables their quick detection, whereas the combination of transmitter and receiver enables it to transmit as well as receive radio signals.
+The bright orange colour of Search and Rescue Transponders ( SART) enables quick detection, whereas the combination of transmitter and receiver allows it to transmit and receive radio signals.

-The response is usually displayed on radar screens as a sequence of dots on an X band-radar, which helps rescuers reach the vessels in time.
+The response is usually displayed on radar screens as a sequence of dots on an X-band radar, which helps rescuers reach the vessel in distress.

-As mentioned earlier, SART is basically an electronic device that automatically reacts to the emission or interrogation by radar.
-This enhances the visibility of the party in need of assistance on the radar display (PPI).
-They operate on the 9 GHz band and only transmit when they are switched on when interrogated by radar.
+As mentioned earlier, SART is an electronic device that automatically reacts to the emission or interrogation by ship radar.
+This enhances the visibility of the party needing assistance on the radar display (PPI).
+SART operates on the 9 GHz band and only transmits when switched on and when interrogated by a radar.

 SART – General features, location and functioning

-• SART is made of fibre-reinforced plastic which can withstand and bear the prolonged exposure to sunlight and extreme weather conditions
+• SART is made of fibre-reinforced plastic, which can withstand and bear prolonged exposure to sunlight and extreme weather conditions.

 • It operates on the 9GHz frequency band (9.2 to 9.5 GHz) and generates a series of clips on the radar it is interrogated by (3 cm/X Band radar).

-• When activated in a distress situation, the SART responds to radar interrogation by transmitting a signal which generates 12 blips on the radar and turns into concentric circles as the range between the two reduces
+• When activated in a distress situation, the SART responds to radar interrogation by transmitting a signal that generates 12 blips on the radar, which turn into concentric circles as the range between the two reduces.

 SART